Curriculum

 How do I find out what my child is learning this term?

-Please note that we regularly review and update our school curriculum and all documents held on this site may be removed from the site temporarily whilst updates are published.
-If this is the case, we will outline which member of staff to contact for information about the specific subject curriculum affected.
+Please note: as we regularly review and update our school curriculum, all documents held on this site may be removed from the site temporarily whilst updates are published.
+If this is the case, or your question relates to a specific subject, please contact the relevant member of staff outlined in the drop-down box.

 Our Curriculum Vision and Ethos